yaronguez/trestian-wp-managers/README.md

 This documentation is extremely thin.
 More including examples as I find the time.

+# How to Load
+Include `trestian-wp-managers.php` in your plugin root file.
+Instead of using the `plugins_loaded` action hook to load your plugins depenencies and hook, use the `trestian_wp_managers_loaded` action hook instead.
+This will ensure that the latest version of the dependencies have been loaded, either from this plugin or another using the same library.

 ## Interfaces
 ### Page
 This defines the interface used by the Page Manager, described later.